 I really do not like the myth that people who save money are boring.
 That’s simply not true at all.

-I believe that you can balance living a good life along with saving a comfortable amount of money.
+I believe that you can balance living a good life along with saving a comfortable amount of money and retirement planning.

 There are plenty of ways to live an awesome life while saving money.
 Yes, you can still see your friends, have fun with your loved ones, go on vacations, and more, all while staying on a realistic budget.